pca2/bootcamp/javascript_2.md

 i is still equal to 3
 ```

-We don't think about it, but i is still there in memory, taking up space after the for loop completes.
-If we define i with `let` instead, it will be cleaned up as soon as it's no longer needed:
+We don't think about it, but `i` is still there in memory after the loop completes, taking up space, and possibly colluding with other loops.
+If we define `i` with `let` instead, it will be cleaned up as soon as the loop is over:

 ```javascript